Are Catalogues good for Credit Rating

 Big Credit Limits

-Catalogue Credit Limits do appear to increase very fast, in fact, it's quiet common for Catalogue Credit limits to be on the high side, within a few months of running a Catalogue well you could find your Credit limit in the thousands.
+Catalogue Credit Limits do appear to increase very fast, in fact, it is in fact pretty common for Catalogue Credit limits to be on the high side, within a few months of running a Catalogue well you could find your Credit limit in the thousands.

 Like all credit products, Catalogues have their place, they are a great help to those looking to build or rebuild their credit rating.
 They are handy and if you can afford the minimum payments then a Catalogue account is going to be good for your credit rating.